buildbot/buildbot/master/docs/manual/cfg-global.rst

                             avatar_methods=[userInfos, AvatarGravatar()]
                             )

-        in order to use this module, you need to install the python `ldap` module
+        in order to use this module, you need to install the python ``ldap`` module

         .. code-block:: bash

+                # its not a pure python, so you need to install some c library dependancies
                 sudo apt-get builddep python-ldap
                 pip install python-ldap

 .. bb:cfg:: codebaseGenerator